Homemade Old Fashioned Whole Wheat Pancakes

 - 1 large egg

-- In a large mixing bowl, measure out your whole wheat flour.
+- In a large mixing bowl, measure out your whole wheat flour, along with all other dry ingredients.
+Mix to combine.

 - I love the way wheat tastes in my bread, my pasta, and especially my pancakes.
 It's just a slightly different flavor.
-My husband on the other hand does not.
+My husband has even come to prefer it himself.

-- If you are one of those that do not like wheat, or cannot have it, feel free to replace with white flour, almond flour, or some sort of gluten-free flour for gluten-free pancakes.
+- If you are one of those that do not like wheat, or cannot have it, feel free to replace with white wheat flour, almond flour, or even oat flour.

-- When your pan is hot, scoop about a half cup of batter into your pan.
+- When your pan is hot, scoop about a quarter cup of batter onto your pan.

 - Remember that your pancake will likely swell to twice the size you see when you pour it into the pan.
 It's easy to make your pancakes way too big.